grame-cncm/faustdoc/src/manual/syntax.md

 ### `math.h`-Equivalent Primitives

 Most of the C `math.h` functions are also built-in as primitives (the others are defined as external functions in file [`math.lib`](https://faustlibraries.grame.fr/libs/maths/)).
+The primitives may use the `int` type for their arguments, but will automatically use the `float` type when the actual computation requires it.

 #### `acos` Primitive

 Arc cosine can be expressed as `acos` in Faust.
-Its argument is promoted to *float*.

 * **Type:** \(\mathbb{S}^{1}\rightarrow\mathbb{S}^{1}\)
 * **Mathematical Description:** \(y(t)=\mathrm{acosf}(x(t))\)